 When I finally determined to look outside and start my search, I realized that I really didn’t know where to begin.
 I started what turned out to be a nearly 18-month long process, armed with only a couple of good tips and plenty of time.
 Over those 18 months, I learned a lot about what to do, what not to do and how to make the most of the time I had.
 Those learnings sometimes came painfully or all too slowly.

 I scribbled some notes about what I learned when I was all done.
 I’ve shared them with some friends here and there as they started to look themselves, and it was always my intention to share it more broadly with folks and pay it forward.

 I’ve broken my thoughts down into three parts:

 Part 1.
 Getting organized: Heavy Lifting Now Means Less Work Later

 Part 2.
 Networking: How to Most Effectively Engage People to Help (coming soon)

 Part 3.
 The Best You: How to Put Your Best Foot Forward (coming soon)

 The single most important thing I learned during my search is this: do something every single day.
 Every.
 Single.
 Day.
 It’s so easy to let this part slide, but if you’re not driving this process forward deliberately, nothing will happen.
 Carve out at least 30 minutes a day because it’s not going to happen on its own.
 A day off here and there turns to multiple days turns to weeks without progress.

 I often spent 2 hours a day, but 30 minutes is enough.
 Start by working on the things I mention here.
-When that’s done, spend that time block to reach out to people (see Part 2, coming soon).
-When you’re in the middle of conversations with companies, work on whatever is up next (see Part 3, coming soon).
+When that’s done, spend that time block to reach out to people (more in Part 2).
+When you’re in the middle of conversations with companies, work on whatever is up next (more in Part 3).